GWMCwing/NEAT-CPP-PY/README.md

 This project is still under development and is not ready for use.

-- Currently Genome class is implemented and can be used to interact with environment.
+- Currently C++ direct usage is supported.
+The implementation has been tested against the XOR problem, dynamic pole balancing problem is planned to be tested next.
 - C++ direct usage is expected to be completed in late June 2023.
 - Python direct usage is expected to be completed in late July to late August 2023.

 ## Road map

-- [ ] C++ implementation
+- [x] C++ implementation
   - [x] Node class implementation
   - [x] Edge class implementation
   - [x] Genome class implementation
   - [x] Memory management test for above classes
   - [x] Species class implementation
   - [x] SpeciesHandler class implementation
-  - [ ] Memory management test for above classes
+  - [x] Memory management test for above classes
-  - [ ] Population class
+  - [x] Population class
-  - [ ] Memory management test for above classes
+  - [x] Memory management test for above classes
+- [x] Testing
+  - [x] Test Handler class
+  - [x] Basic XOR test
+  - [ ] Dynamic Pole Balancing problem test
+- [ ] Python interface
   - [ ] C API
-- [ ] Testing
-  - [ ] Test Handler class
-- [ ] Python interface
   - [ ] Python interface for Node class
   - [ ] Python interface for Edge class
   - [ ] Python interface for Genome class